andrewcoggins/TradingPlatform/README.md

 ![alt text](https://github.com/andrewcoggins/TradingPlatform/blob/master/images/simulation.jpg "Multiple Simulations")

 Once a sequence is specified within a Simulation, the Simulation may be run repeatedly.
-This may be useful for capturing averaged performance measures of agents participating in the Simulation.
+This may be useful for capturing averaged performance measures of Agents participating in the Simulation.